sjmog/ruby_training/1/README.md

 3. Once you have saved the Ruby program file, commit your changes with git and push to this repo.
 4. You will get feedback on your solution via email.

+### Testing your progress

+At any time, you can run `./test` from the Terminal to run some tests against your code.
+The tests expect your program to live in the exact directory it is meant to!

 ### How to use IRB

 This program should run in `irb`.
 IRB is an interactive Ruby environment.
 To start IRB, write `irb` in any terminal window.